kartikeychauhan12/8-Week-SQL-Challenge/README.md

 A special thanks to [Data with Danny](https://www.linkedin.com/company/datawithdanny/) for creating these insightful and engaging SQL case studies!

-# ✤ Table of Contents
+# ✤ Challenge case studies
 Please find the solution links for the 2 case studies below.
 Simply click on the links to access each solution.

 ✤ [Case Study #1: Danny's Diner](https://github.com/kartikeychauhan12/8-Week-SQL-Challenge/tree/main/Case%20Study%20%231%20-%20Danny's%20Diner)